 This bird can be found in grassland habitats across much of the world and hunt mainly small mammals such as voles at night by swooping low over the ground from perches like trees and posts.

-During breeding season males can often been seen performing aerial displays with claps of its wings while hovering above potential mates on territories it defends fiercely against intruders including humans.
+During breeding season males can often be seen performing aerial displays with claps of their wings while hovering above potential mates on territories it defends fiercely against intruders including humans.

 The Wood Thrush is a beautiful bird native to North America, closely related to the American Robin.